NOTTING HILL

 When railways arrived the area started to receive attention.

 Pigs removed in 1878.
 First drainage.
-Improve housing.
+Improved housing.

 Now, the kiln is a focal point of MICHAEL BROWN ASSOCIATES’ development

-Excavations which gave way to lakes of stagnant water.
-Refuse and offal for feeding the pigs.
+Excavations to extract earth gave way to lakes of stagnant water.
+Refuse and offal for feeding the pigs dumped in the lake.
+Humans, living in shacks , and sharing with pigs

-The OCEAN was one of the lakes, cover8ng nearly 1 acre.
+The OCEAN was one of the lakes, covering nearly 1 acre.
 Stinking slurry.
 Clay sludge.
-Pigbswill
+Pigswill

 One of the most degraded places of the metropolis.